OffByOneStudios/massive-dangerzone/README.md

 Plugin Directories
 ------------------
 Plugins are stored in directories.
-A plugin system, can have multiple directories.
+A plugin system can have multiple directories.
 Most plugin metadata related to resolution may be stored in it's path.

     the.namespace.of.plugin[1.0.2-alpha+42](an_implementation_name)